-Copper corrosion is not a new problem, it has been documented since the late 1960’s, however, its cause is still unknown and it occurs randomly.
+Copper corrosion is not a new problem, it has been documented since about the late 1960’s, however, its cause is still mostly unknown and it occurs randomly.

-We know that in a small number of cases that the high quality water in Melbourne is affected by copper corrosion – a condition that mainly occurs within a customer’s own plumbing.
+We know that in a small number of cases that the high quality water in the city of Melbourne for example is affected by copper corrosion – a condition that mainly occurs within a customer’s own plumbing services.

 What is copper pipe corrosion?

 Copper pipe corrosion has four different forms, the most predominant form is called ‘blue water’.
 This is observed when copper leaches from the property’s internal copper plumbing in high enough concentrations to produce a blue or blue-green discoloration of the water WARNING (note that this indicates the copper levels in the water may exceed health guidelines and such water should not be consumed).